 What to do here is spelled out in miles of sandy shoreline, a new water trail that encircles the island waiting to be paddled, seven inland lakes churning with panfish, two historic lighthouses and miles of dirt roads (pavement on this island runs out five miles outside of the town of St. James) that can take any pounding your fat tires want to give them.

 Looking for more?
-Head to Beaver Island for restaurants, “glamping,” how to get to the island and more!
+Head to our Beaver Island page for restaurants, glamping at Beaver Island Retreat, how to get to the island and more!

 But may as well downshift to the Beaver Island pace.
 Drivers take a moment to wave at each other as they pass, facetime means chatting with the cashier at McDonough’s Market and listening to the tales of the islander on the barstool next to you might be the best island history lesson, ever.
 Read on, Great Lakes traveler…